some-ip-com/open-someip-spec/src/someip-sd.rst

 The actual delay shall be randomly chosen between minimum and maximum of REQUEST_RESPONSE_DELAY.

 .. feat_req:: 🎯
+    :id: feat_req_someipsd_824
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+For basic implementations all Find Service entries (no matter of the state of the Unicast Flag) shall be answered with Offer Service entries transported using unicast.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_826
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+As optimization the following behavior shall be activatable:

+.. feat_req:: 🎯
     :id: feat_req_someipsd_89
     :reqtype: Requirement
     :security: NO